dogoncouch/siemstress/README.md

 - Rules - Rules are conditions that are used by siemtrigger to evaluate tables of parsed events.
 So far there is only one type of rule: the limit rule.
 Limit rules have a set of criteria, a time interval, and an event limit.
 If there are more events in a time interval that meet these criteria than the set limit, a SIEM event is created using the message defined by the rule.
 Rules also have a severity attribute, which works like syslog severity; 0 is the most severe, and 7 is the least (the specific syslog severity levels are not used).
 ![Rule table screenshot](https://github.com/dogoncouch/siemstress/blob/master/doc/images/rules.png)

-- SIEM events - SIEM events are created by rules that evaluate parsed events.
+- SIEM events - SIEM events are created by rules that evaluate events.
 They are stored in separate tables that are meant to be monitored.
 Each SIEM event has a magnitude, which is calculated using rule severity, and the ratio of event count to the rule's event limit.
 SIEM events also contain a list of source event IDs.
 ![SIEM event table screenshot](https://github.com/dogoncouch/siemstress/blob/master/doc/images/SIEMevents.png)

 #### JSON output